getlogbook/logbook/docs/features.rst

 We think it will work out for you and be fun to use :)

 Logbook leverages some features of Python that are not available in older Python releases.
-Logbook currently requires Python 2.7 or higher including Python 3 (3.1 or higher, 3.0 is not supported).
+Logbook currently requires Python 2.7 or higher including Python 3 (3.3 or higher, 3.2 and lower is not supported).

 Core Features
 -------------